rev-net/memo/memo.md

 Revnets can complement and enhance traditional equity structures, making them applicable not only to crypto-native companies but also to more conventional corporations and organizations.

-Corporations and associations like C-Corps, LLCs, UNAs, DAOs, and 501(c)(3) nonprofits can benefit from their own revnet.
-By involving customers and community members as active participants in their growth, these entities can drive new revenue streams and increase engagement.
-For instance, a traditional company could hold revnet tokens, aligning the success of the revnet with its own financial performance.
+Corporations and associations like C-Corps, LLCs, UNAs, DAOs, and 501(c)(3) nonprofits can benefit from their own revnet by involving customers and community members as active participants in their growth.
+The revnet can be used to drive new revenue streams, increase engagement, and aligning the success of the revnet with its own financial performance.

 These organizations can act as both token holders and split operators.
 As a token holder, a corporation benefits directly from the growth of the revnet, as its tokens appreciate in value.
 As a split operator, the organization can determine how much control it wants over the token supply: